-The ASU is pleased to provide this submission to the Joint Standing Committee's inquiry into the transitional arrangements for the NDIS.
+The ASU is pleased to provide this submission to the Joint Standing Committee's inquiry into the market readiness for provision of services under the NDIS.

-We do not intend to address the issues outlined in the Terms of Reference.
-We do however wish to bring to the Committee's attention to two transitional issues that are of concern to the ASU and its members, as follows:
+We do not intend to address all of the issues outlined in the Terms of Reference.
+We do however wish to respond to: